Key Takeaway

 Start Your Treatment Plan

-Tirzepatide's dual mechanism makes it a compelling option for South Asian patients dealing with insulin resistance, visceral fat, and elevated cardiovascular risk.
+Tirzepatide's dual mechanism makes it a compelling option for South Asian patients dealing with insulin resistance, visceral fat, and improved cardiovascular risk.
 The key is working with a clinical team that understands the unique metabolic challenges of the South Asian population.

 At FormBlends, we consider your ethnic background, dietary patterns, and family medical history when recommending treatment.